NCAA Division I: Scholarships

 A few Championship Subdivision conferences are composed of schools that offer no athletic scholarships at all, most notably the Ivy League and the Pioneer Football League (PFL), a football-only conference.
 The Ivy League allows no athletic scholarships at all, while the PFL consists of schools that offer scholarships in other sports but choose not to take on the expense of a scholarship football program.
-The Northeast Conference also sponsored non-scholarship football, but began offering a maximum of 30 full scholarship equivalents in 2006, which grew to 40 in 2011 after a later vote of the league's school presidents and athletic directors and has since increased to 45.
+The Northeast Conference, now officially known as the NEC, also sponsored non-scholarship football, but began offering a maximum of 30 full scholarship equivalents in 2006, which grew to 40 in 2011 after a later vote of the league's school presidents and athletic directors and has since increased to 45.
 The Patriot League only began awarding football scholarships in the 2013 season, with the first scholarships awarded only to incoming freshmen.
 Before the conference began its transition to scholarship football, athletes receiving scholarships in other sports were ineligible to play football for member schools.
 Since the completion of the transition with the 2016 season, member schools have been allowed up to 60 full scholarship equivalents.